dtgreene/niimbotjs-tools/README.md

 ## NiimbotJS Tools

 A web tool for tinkering with [Niimbot](https://www.niimbot.net/enweb/) label printers.
-The data comes from exported [WireShark](https://www.wireshark.org/) packet dissections.
+The data used by the tool comes from exported [WireShark](https://www.wireshark.org/) packet dissections.

 [View the tool on GitHub pages](https://dtgreene.github.io/niimbotjs-tools/dist/)